lambdaclass/mina_bridge/README.md

 ⚠️ We're currently focused on orchestrating the end-to-end integration of Mina proof verification, from extraction on the node to final validation on the Sepolia Ethereum testnet.
 Including the verification of account inclusion in the stored state to our process.

-* **Circuit for verification algorithm.** :no_entry_sign: All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
+* **Circuit for verification algorithm.** 🚫 All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
   * Integrate current Kimchi partial verification in o1js with the verifier circuit.
 The rework in Rust should take 2 weeks, depending on the new API.
   * Complete Kimchi verifier circuit: final verification. (this will stay pending since we need some improvements in o1js for the MSM).
 * **KZG Prover** (state proof wrapper):